-You can find good new and secondhand Millet boots, cheap thick down jackets, cheap down pants, sleeping bags, and all sorts of fleece gear (made from Korean fleece).
-There is less selection for thermals and the very latest soft shells.
+You can find good new and secondhand Millet boots, cheap thick down jackets, cheap down pants, sleeping bags, and all sorts of fleece gear.
+There is less selection for thermals or the very latest soft shells.

 Closed cell foam mattresses are easy to buy, and this saves packing space while flying.